kernelkit/infix/doc/system.md

 (inactive) partition.

 1. Download and unpack the release to install.
-Make the image *pkg* bundle available at some suitable URL (FTP/TFTP/SFTP/HTTP/HTTPS).
+Make the image *pkg* bundle available at some URL[^10]
-1. Assume the unit has booted the `primary` image.
-Then running the `upgrade` command installs a new image on the `secondary` partition.
+2. Assume the unit has booted the `primary` image.
+Then running the `upgrade` command installs a new image on the `secondary` partition
-1. As part of a successful upgrade, the boot-order is implictly changed to boot the newly installed image.
+3. As part of a successful upgrade, the boot-order is implictly changed to boot the newly installed image
-1. Reboot the unit.
+4. Reboot the unit
-1. During boot, the unit may [migrate](#configuration-migration) the startup configuration inline with newer configuration definitions.
-1. The unit now runs the new image.
-To upgrade the remaining partition (`primary`), run the same upgrade command again, and reboot.
+5. The unit now runs the new image.
+To upgrade the remaining partition (`primary`), run the same upgrade command again, and (optionally) reboot to verify the upgrade

+> [!CAUTION]
+> During boot, the unit may [migrate](#configuration-migration) the
+> startup configuration for any syntax changes.
+It is therefore
+> important that you make sure to upgrade the other partition as well
+> after reboot, of course after having verified your setup.

 The CLI example below shows steps 2-4.